 Internasjonal Dugnad Oslo

-There was zero budget for this project, so the process of creating the identity and producing material needed to be as cost-effective as possible.
-Much like the principals of dugnad, it seemed natural to establish a concept and brand system based upon limited resources with which its users can be creative and hands-on.
-This method also allows for varied styles within a structured system, which represents the new and different cultures that IDO’s participants experience.
+With no budget for the project, the process of creating the identity and producing material needed to be as cost-effective as possible.
+Much like the principals of dugnad, it seemed natural to establish a concept and visual system based upon limited resources with which its users can be creative and hands-on.
+This allows for varied styles within a lightly structured system, and playfully represents the new and different cultures that IDO’s participants experience.

-Templates for A4 and A3 posters were made so the user can print a standard layout which offers a simple way to structure the hierarchy of information.
-Along with the logo and supporting divide lines and symbols, the user creatively fills the blank space with the required content.
-A supply of yellow paper allows the user to print the necessary amount of posters; either creating multiple originals (perhaps as a group) or photocopying one version.
+Simple templates for A4 and A3 posters were made for the user to print a layout that offers a clear way to structure the hierarchy of information.
+Alongside the logo, supporting divide lines and symbols, the user can creatively fill the blank space with the required content.
+A supply of yellow paper allows the user to print the necessary amount of posters; either creating multiple originals (perhaps as a group) or duplicating one version.

-Business cards, envelopes and letterheads complete the print material, which are customised by the user, utilising the logo stamp, the Mac/Windows-default Courier Regular font, hand-rendered lettering and other options such as splatters of yellow paint.
+Business cards, envelopes and letterheads complete the print material — all customised by the user, utilising the logo stamp, the Mac/Windows-default Courier Regular font, hand-rendered lettering and other options such as splatters of yellow paint.